The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

 1. Tell profile visitors who you are and why they should care

-However you choose to express it, the first thing your bio needs to accomplish is to explain what your business offers and who you serve.
+However you choose to express it, the first thing your bio needs to accomplish is explaining what your business offers and who you serve.

-When new users discover you on Instagram for the first time, you need to quickly give them the info they need to keep them interested.
-As on most social media platforms, you won’t have their attention for long, so use concise copy that gets your point across quickly.
+When new users discover you on Instagram, you need to quickly give them the info they need to stay interested.
+As on most social media platforms, you won’t have a user’s attention for long, so use concise copy that gets your point across quickly.

-For many brands, such as Knix in the example below, that means explicitly spelling out who they are for profile visitors in clear and simple terms.
+For many brands, such as Knix in the example below, that means explicitly spelling out who they are in clear and simple terms.

-Your bio doesn’t need to rely solely on text either.
+Your bio doesn’t need to rely solely on text.
 You can make it stand out by using:

 - LingoJam to customize your font (just copy and paste the text into your bio)